AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    This module is built if USE_MODELPARSER = TRUE is set in the problem’s GNUmakefile.
-It then provides storage for the an initial model and routines to read it in and interpolate onto the grid.
+It then provides storage for the an initial model and routines to read it in and interpolate onto the Castro grid.

 -  prob_params_module:

    [soft:prob_params]

-   This module stores information about the domain and current level, and is periodically synced up with the  driver.
+   This module stores information about the domain and current level, and is periodically synced up with the C driver.
 The information available here is:

    -  , : these are the boundary